itenfay/CXSwiftKit/README-en.md

   ┃   ┗ SCNVector3+Cx.swift         // Used to supply extensions of SCNVector3.
   ┃
   ┣ Base
-  ┃   ┣ CXAssociatedKey.swift
+  ┃   ┣
   ┃   ┣ CXConfig.swift              // The configuration of this kit.
+  ┃   ┣ CXDefines.swift             // The definitions of this kit.
   ┃   ┣ CXLock.swift                // Includes multi-thread locks(`CXUnfairLock, CXMutex, CXRecursiveMutex, CXSpin, CXConditionLock`).
-  ┃   ┣ CXLogger.swift              // Outputs logs to the console.
+  ┃   ┗ CXLogger.swift              // Outputs logs to the console.
-  ┃   ┗ CXSwiftBase.swift           // Declares a `CXSwiftBaseCompatible` protocol, etc. You can use `cx` in the app, e.g.: view.cx.right = 10
   ┃
   ┣ Core
+  ┃   ┣ CXAppContext.swift
+  ┃   ┣ CXDevice.swift                 // Used to provide some device informations.
+  ┃   ┣ CXDeviceScreenMonitor.swift    // Used to observe some changes of device screen.
+  ┃   ┣ CXHaptics.swift                // Some haptic feedback that works on iPhone 6 and up.
-  ┃   ┣ Atomic
+  ┃   ┣ CXImageBufferProcessor.swift   // Used to process image buffer.
-  ┃   ┃   ┗ AtomicWrapper.swift       // Used to wrap atomic property.
+  ┃   ┣ CXPhotoLibraryOperator.swift   // Used to operate the photo library.
+  ┃   ┣ CXScreenRecorder.swift         // The recorder that provides the ability to record audio and video of your app.
+  ┃   ┣ CXSwiftUtils.swift
+  ┃   ┣ CXSwipeInteractor.swift        // Add swipe gesture for the view, and observe its action.
+  ┃   ┗ CXTakeScreenshotDetector.swift // The detector for taking screenshot.
   ┃   ┣ AVToolbox
   ┃   ┃   ┣ CXAudioRecorder.swift     // The audio recorder that records audio data to a file.
   ┃   ┃   ┣ CXAudioToolbox.swift      // Used to handle audio format.